Stwosch/chat/README.md

 - Bootstrap
 - Handlebars

-To run application you must type "node index" in the terminal.
+To run application you must type "npm install" and then "node index" in the terminal.
 Application starts on port 8080.